Sarhamam/EpitopePrediction/README.md

 ## Logs

-Runtime logs are located at `$PROJECT_FOLDER/logs/` and are printed to stdout.
+Runtime logs are located at `$PROJECT_FOLDER/logs/` and are printed to stdout and saved to `./logs/epitope_prediction.log`.